-Additionally, for those without interest in their Perl version, pDLNA has been tested with the following Linux distributions:
+Additionally, for those without interest in their Perl version, pDLNA in its current version has been tested with the following UNIX derivates or Linux distrubutions:

-- Debian GNU/Linux 6 (squeeze) - CentOS 6
+- Debian GNU/Linux 6 (squeeze)

+- Debian GNU/Linux 7 (wheezy)

+- CentOS 6

+- FreeBSD 9

 NOTE: pDLNA propably works with any other Perl version or Linux distrubution.
 Please feel free to contact me about your installation environment.